Black Rapids Lock

 At Choate - except we’re not seniors!

 Not sure what building this is - looks like a mosque.
+Malcolm trying to fish out the nut.

 Trying to retrieve the prop nut.